-Although diamond electrochemistry using planar macroscopic diamond films has been widely investigated, the use of diamond nanostructures such as nanotextures, nanowires, networks, porous films, nanoelectrodes and undoped/BDD nanoparticles is also a thriving field of study (reviewed in detail in ref.
-[225]).
-Similarly, BDD electrodes decorated with metal nanoparticles are another important field, as the metal nanoparticles can be utilised to study specific analytes while the BDD electrode acts as an electroactive but chemically inert support.
-There are many examples of the use of nanoparticle-decorated BDD electrodes for a variety of analytical applications (reviewed in refs.
-[208,226]), but some recent representative examples include the
+Although diamond electrochemistry using planar macroscopic diamond films has been widely investigated, the use of diamond nanostructures such as nanotextures, nanowires, networks, porous films, nanoelectrodes and undoped/BDD nanoparticles is also a thriving field of study (reviewed in detail in [225]).
+Similarly, BDD electrodes decorated with metal nanoparticles are another important field, as the metal nanoparticles can be utilized to study specific analytes

 Figure 16.
-An example of the sensitivity and selectivity of BDD electrodes used for electrochemical trace analysis in water. (a) Differential pulse voltammograms recorded for different concentrations of dopamine (DA) $(1-9 = 0.0-5.0 \times 10^{-6} \text{ M})$ in the presence of a chemically similar analyte $(3.0 \times 10^{-5} \text{ M} \text{ uric acid})$.
+An example of the sensitivity and selectivity of BDD electrodes used for electrochemical trace analysis in water. (a) Differential pulse voltammograms recorded for different concentrations of dopamine (DA) $(1-9 = 0.0-5.0 \times 10^{-6} \text{ M})$ in the presence of a chemically similar analyte $(3.0 \times 10^{-5} \text{ M} \text{ uric acid})$ .
 Inset: current density j (mA cm-2) versus concentration of dopamine (mM) showing a linear response with concentration. (b,c) SEM images of 'black diamond', nanostructured BDD needles on the surface of an electrode, with electrochemically active area 220 times larger than that of a flat diamond electrode.
-Figures reprinted under CC BY 4.0 licence from ref.
-[211].
+Figures reprinted under CC BY 4.0 licence from [211].
 (Published by The Royal Society of Chemistry).

-use of Pt (biosensors [227]), Ag (analysis of ceftizoxime [228]), Au (proton detection [229], tumour-marker sensing [230], Hg detection [231]), Ni (immunosensor [232]) and Bi (Zn, Cd, Pb ion detection [233]).
+while the BDD electrode acts as an electroactive but chemically inert support.
+There are many examples of the use of nanoparticle-decorated BDD electrodes for a variety of analytical applications (reviewed in [208,226]), but some recent representative examples include the use of Pt (biosensors [227]), Ag (analysis of ceftizoxime [228]), Au (proton detection [229], tumour-marker sensing [230], Hg detection [231]), Ni (immunosensor [232]) and Bi (Zn, Cd, Pb ion detection [233]).